Capo dei capi: Early claimants

 The title was applied by mobsters to Giuseppe Morello around 1900, according to Nick Gentile.
 Bosses Joe Masseria (1928–1931) and Salvatore Maranzano (1931) used the title as part of their efforts to centralize control of the Mafia under themselves.
 When Maranzano won the Castellammarese War, he set himself up as boss of all bosses, created the Five Families and ordered every Mafia family to pay him tribute.
 This provoked a rebellious reaction which led to him being murdered in September 1931, on the orders of Lucky Luciano.

+Luciano era and the Commission

 Although there would have been few objections had Luciano declared himself capo di tutti i capi, he abolished the title, believing the position created trouble between the families and would have made him a target for another ambitious challenger.
 Instead, Luciano established the Commission to lead the Mafia, with a goal of quietly maintaining his own power over all the families, while preventing future gang wars; the bosses approved the idea of the Commission.
 The Commission would consist of a "board of directors" to oversee all Mafia activities in the United States and serve to mediate conflicts between families.
 The Commission consisted of the bosses of the Five Families in New York City, the Buffalo crime family and the Chicago Outfit.
 Since then, while media sources have often sought to award the title of "boss of all bosses" to the most powerful boss, the Mafia has not itself recognized the position to exist.

+Later figures

 Among other bosses media sources have presumed to hold the title include Luciano himself, Frank Costello and Vito Genovese.
-Some have claimed the title of the head of the Gambino crime family, as purportedly the most powerful of the Five Families, which have included Carlo Gambino and his successors Paul Castellano, and John Gotti.
+Some have claimed the title of the head of the Gambino crime family, as purportedly the most powerful of the Five Families, which have included Carlo Gambino and his successors Paul Castellano and John Gotti.

 The term has since fallen out of use in the media but remains popular in fictional accounts.
 Bonanno family boss Joseph Massino was recognized by four of the five families as chairman of the Commission from 2000 to 2004; during this time he was the only full-fledged boss in New York not in prison.